fox-one/docs.pando.im/developer/rings/apis.md

 This document describes the definition and usage of the restful api and RPC interface of the pando rings engine.

+## Authentication Token

+Sign authentication token for ```GET https://api.mixin.one/me``` with scope "FULL" by keystores.

+visit [mixin developers doc](https://developers.mixin.one/docs/api/guide#signing) for more details.

 ## Restful API

 ### • All markets